 The world runs on Symbolism.
 The sounds we make are symbols.
 We use these sounds to form words out of these sounds.
 Language is the basis for our thoughts.
-The icons and images that we conjure with the mind come from the symbolism we create.
+The icons and images that we conjure with the mind come from the symbolism we create with the values attached to ideas.

 Symbols are influential typologies (1).
 Typologies are potent symbols that shape our culture.
 Even if you do not ascribe to a religion, they still influence your thinking and values because they are in the fabric of society.
 Your life story is a series of changes.